View Profile Page

 - First Semester: Graduate Students, Teaching Writing, and the Challenge of Middle Ground

-- Coalition of Women Scholars in the History of Rhetoric and Composition
+- Coalition of Feminist Scholars in the History of Rhetoric and Composition

 - Unsustainable: Re-Imagining Community Literacy, Public Writing, Service-Learning, and the University

 - Surrender: Feminist Rhetoric and Ethics in Love and Illness

 My most recent book project draws on a two-year ethnography project I completed with Susan Lundy Maute in the last two years of her life with terminal breast cancer.
 In this book I examine the ways in which rhetorics of illness and intimacy offer pathways to expanded feminist approaches to research and writing in rhetorical studies.
 This work is forthcoming from Southern Illinois University Press.